Bland–Altman plot: Interpretation

-Original Construction
+Original construction

 The original plot displays a scatter plot of differences between individual data points.
 The differences should be of the new reference system minus a gold standard.
 An average of the differences is plotted horizontally with limits of agreement plotted parallel to this mean difference line.
 The limits of agreement represent a confidence interval for which most of the differences lie between systems.
 The mean difference represents a general bias between the two systems; a positive mean difference indicates the reference system generally produces larger values relative to the golden standard, and a negative mean difference indicating the reference system generally produces lower values than the verified system.
-A mean difference closet to 0 indicates agreement between two systems, though the limits of agreement illustrate more nuance.
+A mean difference close to 0 indicates agreement between two systems, though the limits of agreement illustrate more nuance.

-Limits of Agreement
+Limits of agreement

 Since the limits of agreement are by-default contingent on the standard deviation of the data, the distribution of the differences must follow a normal distribution.
 In the event that the distribution of differences are not normal, limits of agreement not contingent on normal distribution may be used instead.
 Bland and Altman's follow up paper on the topic explains that percentile of differences are a suitable replacement in such cases.

 In any case, the limits of agreement more accurately illustrate the agreement between systems as opposed to just the mean difference.
 A novel reference system is said to be an appropriate substitute for a golden standard system if the limits of agreement are within a predetermined threshold.
 The threshold depends extensively on the magnitude of the data, the nature of the systems, and the contexts in which they are to be used.

 The 95% limits of agreement can be unreliable estimates of the population parameters especially for small sample sizes so, when comparing methods or assessing repeatability, it is important to calculate confidence intervals for 95% limits of agreement.
 This can be done by Bland and Altman's approximate method or by more precise methods.